Help & Advice Articles, Videos and How-to-Guides

 What is mildew?

 Mildew is a surface fungus that has a grey or white fluffy appearance.
 You'll usually find it on surfaces in moist areas such as the bathroom and kitchen.
-Mildew is easier to remove.
-All you need is a scrubbing brush and a store-bought cleaner to clean and a Perma-Vent for future protection.
+Mildew is easier to remove — all you need is a scrubbing brush and a store-bought cleaner, followed by installing a Perma-Vent for future protection.

 What is mould?

-Mould on the other hand is the result of a larger fungi infection.
+Mould, on the other hand, is the result of a larger fungal infection.
 It has a black or green appearance and looks slimy in comparison to mildew.
 If left untreated, mould can release toxins into the air and may have a negative effect on your health.
 Keep reading to find out more about how to remove mould for good.

 What causes mould on walls?

-Condensation commonly occurs on surfaces such as windows and walls, in particular external walls.
-This is because they are often the coldest surfaces.
-Black mould will generally start growing in crevices and window sills and seals – because there is even less airflow.
+Condensation commonly occurs on surfaces such as windows and walls — in particular on external walls, which are often the coldest internal surfaces.
+Black mould will generally start growing in crevices, windowsills and seals where airflow is reduced.

-It’s common to find black mould in the bathroom due to the high humidity.
+It’s common to find black mould in the bathroom due to high humidity levels.

-Mould spreads incredibly quickly as it is an asexual organism.
-This means one single pore can reproduce trillions of mould spores in the space of a few days.
+Mould spreads incredibly quickly because it reproduces asexually.
+A single spore can produce trillions more in just a few days.

 Removing mould from walls

 When removing black mould from walls, we’d suggest using a specially designed mould wash concentrate instead of bleach.
 Mould wash is a fungicidal treatment that removes the mould and works across a variety of surfaces including tiles, wood and painted surfaces.
-Whereas bleach simply wipes the mould from the surface instead of killing it.
+Bleach, however, only wipes the mould from the surface instead of killing it.

 Using a mould wash is simple and highly effective:

-- Prepare your surfaces by removing any loose material e.g. flaking paint or wallpaper with a hard bristle-brush.
+Prepare your surfaces by removing any loose material such as flaking paint or wallpaper with a hard-bristle brush.
 Make sure the surface has a smooth finish.

-- Wash down the prepared area with the diluted Mould Wash Concentrate and a sponge.
+Wash down the prepared area with the diluted Mould Wash Concentrate and a sponge, scrubbing until all visible mould is removed.

-- For badly soiled areas, apply the diluted Mould Wash Concentrate again and allow to dry.
+For badly soiled areas, apply the diluted Mould Wash Concentrate again and allow it to dry.

 For more information about removing mould from your bedroom, read our guide.